Toronto Housing Market Report

 Canadian and Ontario Economy Improving

 Economic indicators supporting the economy and home sales include rising GDP, rising employment growth, falling unemployment and inflation, and of course falling mortgage rates.
+However, Toronto’s unemployment rate has risen substantially reflecting the glut of recent migrants and a slowing economy.

 Falling house prices could encourage some sellers to put their home on the market.
 However, the locked-in mortgage rate effect is far from over as there are many factors causing homeowners to keep the status quo, namely economic uncertainty and the fall and winter season ahead.